RoboStack/robostack.github.io/docs/GettingStarted.md

 conda config --env --set channel_priority strict

 # Install the version of ROS you are interested in:
-mamba install ros-galactic-desktop
+mamba install ros-galactic-desktop  # (or: mamba install ros-noetic-desktop)

 # optionally, install some compiler packages if you want to e.g. build packages in a colcon_ws:
 mamba install compilers cmake pkg-config make ninja colcon-common-extensions

+# on Linux and osx (but not Windows) for ROS1 you might want to:
+mamba install catkin_tools

 # on Windows, install Visual Studio 2017 or 2019 with C++ support
 # see https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160

-# on Windows, install the Visual Studio command prompt via Conda:
+# on Windows, install the Visual Studio command prompt:
 mamba install vs2019_win-64

 # note that in this case, you should also install the necessary dependencies with conda/mamba, if possible